 - John F Kennedy famously said, "Let us think of education as the means of developing our greatest abilities, because in each of us there is a private hope and dream which, fulfilled, can be translated into benefit for everyone and greater strength for our nation."
 If chosen as a scholarship recipient, how will you "pay it forward" so others can benefit from your experience?
 What impact do you hope to make in your future work as it relates to the nature of the scholarship (e.g., social impact, environmental impact)?

-Send scholarship applications to the Admissions Committee via email at firstname.lastname@example.org
+Send scholarship applications to the Director of Admissions at firstname.lastname@example.org.

 Corporate Social Responsibility Scholar